Recovery

 What is TB-500?

-Research has demonstrated TB-500's effects across multiple tissue types: cardiac muscle (improved survival after myocardial infarction in mice), corneal tissue (accelerated wound closure), dermal wounds (faster epithelialization), and musculoskeletal injuries (reduced inflammation and improved recovery in tendon and ligament damage).
-The peptide also downregulates inflammatory cytokines including NF-kB and promotes the formation of new blood vessels through VEGF modulation.
+Research has shown TB-500's effects across multiple tissue types: cardiac muscle (improved survival after myocardial infarction in mice), corneal tissue (accelerated wound closure), dermal wounds (faster epithelialization), and musculoskeletal injuries (reduced inflammation and improved recovery in tendon and ligament damage).
+It also puts the brakes on inflammatory signaling (NF-kB) and promotes new blood vessel growth through VEGF, getting more blood flow to healing tissue.

 Mechanism of Action